Creating a New Apache Apex Project with your IDE

 catalog and enter

-entry, click Next to see a window where you can enter details of the new project and enter values similar to those in the table below (you'll need to replace the default value${archetypeVersion}
+apex-app-archetypeentry, click Next to see a window where you can enter details of the new project and enter values similar to those in the table below (you'll need to replace the default value${archetypeVersion}of archetypeVersion with a suitable concrete version number like3.3.0-incubating):

 Field |